dludemann/test/content/locations.md

 ---
   name: Our Traveling Tour
+  description: Serving all major cities in the U.S.
   seo:
     page_description: >-
       Occasionally The Match Artist embarks on a tour.
 Click here to see the cities we are visiting.